Pappulab/FIREBALL/README.md

 	  --version             Flag which, if set to true, prints software version and exits the program

 As output this generates a few files.
 Assuming `--noplot` is not set, the function by default generates a plot to the screen and also saves the single chain data as a PDF.
 It will also save two `.csv` files, which by default are called `single-chain.csv` and `fit_params.csv`.
-These contain the single chain data and the summary of the fitted parameters, respectively.
+These contain the single-chain data and the summary of the fitted parameters, respectively.

 ### fireball-single-chain-draw
 `fireball-single-chain-draw` lets you build and plot the data for a single chain coil-to-globule transition by passing in parameters directly (rather than fitting to data).
 It functions similarly to `fireball-draw` with a few important differences outlined below.